Bartvds/grunt-webshot/README.md

 A simple (naïve) wrapper for [webshot](https://github.com/brenden/node-webshot/) that uses phantomJS to render webpages to various image formats.

-For example generate preview images of your project to send to clients, link in the documentation or get creative with the browser rendering engine: webshot has some interesting features like offsets, timers and a 'trigger' callback.
+For example generate preview images of your project to send to clients, link in the documentation or get creative with the browser rendering engine.
+Use webshot features like offsets, timers and a 'trigger' callback.

 ## Getting Started